Unnecessary, Banned and Malicious Plugins

 • Simple WP Maintenance Mode

-Unused plugins: Many websites have deactivated plugins that have not been used for a long time.
-These should be uninstalled completely, because at all PHP-code on the server can be considered as a potential security flaw.
+Many websites have deactivated plugins that have not been used for a long time.
+These should be uninstalled completely, as all additional code and files on the server can offer a way for an attacker to find a path into your site.
 It's also a good practice to remove unnecessary files to save storage space.
 You can remove all unused plugins with the following command:

 $ wp plugin delete $(wp plugin list --fields=name --status=inactive)